Pump It Up (Elvis Costello song)

 "Pump It Up" is a 1978 song by Elvis Costello and the Attractions.
 It originally appeared on Costello's second album This Year's Model, which was the first he recorded with the backing group the Attractions.
-Written as an ironic response to his time during the Stiffs Live Tour and inspired by "Subterranean Homesick Blues" by Bob Dylan, "Pump It Up" features a stomping rhythm and ironic lyrics.
+It was written as a response to his time during the Stiffs Live Tour and inspired by "Subterranean Homesick Blues" by Bob Dylan.

 Released as a single, the track reached number 24 in the UK.
 It has since become one of Costello's most well-known songs, appearing on several compilation albums and being listed by critics as one of Costello's greatest songs.
-The song was also accompanied by an iconic video featuring Costello dancing on the sides of his feet.
+The song was also accompanied by a video filmed with a fisheye lens.

 Background

 The song was intended as a commentary on the Stiffs Live Tour, which Costello had participated in.
 The tour had been notable for its debauchery; Ian Dury's "Sex & Drugs & Rock & Roll" served as the setlist's official closing song.
 Costello later said of the lyrics, "It was a satire.
 If you listen to the lyrics, it kind of goes against the grain of hedonism".
 He later said, "Well, just how much can you fuck, how many drugs can you do before you get so numb you can't really feel anything?"